 The BCG engagement

-IT Sector Benchmarking Tool
+IT Sector Benchmarking Tool, built as external consultant

-• Slicers operating across KPI master, detailed, and growth views
+• Slicers operating across KPI master, detailed and growth views

-• Year-on-year scalable – one row added, all views auto-update
+• Year-on-year scalable – one row added, all 22 views auto-update

 • Personnel and non-personnel expense breakdowns